suloku/gcmm/readme.txt

 Developers:

 * LibOGC card functions works with time functions that use Epoch (seconds since jan 1, 1970) as reference, while GameCube works with seconds since jan 1, 2000).
 The difference is 946684800 seconds
 * GCMM now uses libogc 1.8.11 git (2012-07-25) card.c, card.h and system.h with tueidj's patches for proper memory card unlocking.
 It would be wise to update those files in GCMM if changes are made to libogc concerning other functions.
-Note that even if libogc asumes the changes, as GCMM now uses some static functions from libogc, it needs card.c and card.h, but if libogc updates the sramex structure (system.h) and fixes the checksums in card.c, system.h will no longer be needed.
+Note that even if libogc asumes the changes, as GCMM now uses some static functions from libogc, it needs card.c and card.h, but if libogc updates the sramex structure (system.h) and fixes the checksums in card.c, system.h will no longer be needed. --> as of 1.5 system.h is no longer needed.
+Still using custom card.c and card.h (for raw management and fixing PSO and FZERO savegames), card.c is updated to latest one in libogc at time of release.
+Libogc card unlocking has been adopted.
 * Very good sources of documentation are libogc and dolphin's source code.
 * Card_Init() shall be called only once.
 Any subsequent call will be pointless; to change the company and gamecode one should use Card_setgamecode() and Card_setcompany libogc functions.